CANTUS-Project/api/source/resource_types.rst

 some of which correspond to a "taxonomy" field given in the previous section.

-For the matrices in this section, "Field Name in MySQL" indicates the name of the field in the CANTUS Drupal MySQL database; "Field Name in Drupal" indicates the name of the field as displayed in the CANTUS Drupal user interface; "Field Name in JSON" is the member name of this data as delivered in the CANTUS API; ``"resources"`` indicates whether a hyperlink to more information about that field's value *may* be included with a JSON response.
+For the matrices in this section, "Field Name in MySQL" indicates the name of the field in the Cantus Drupal MySQL database; "Field Name in Drupal" indicates the name of the field as displayed in the Cantus Drupal user interface; "Field Name in JSON" is the member name of this data as delivered in the Cantus API; ``"resources"`` indicates whether a hyperlink to more information about that field's value *may* be included with a JSON response.
 Refer to the `Request and Response Bodies <response bodies>`_ section for more information on how to make this bit work right.